+John Amatt is one of Canada’s most accomplished adventurers and keynote speakers.
+His presentations are focused on strategies for change management, teamwork, leadership, overcoming adversity and resilience.
 John Amatt knows about tough times and the value of struggle in bringing out the best in teams of people!
-After all, he was a leader of an Everest team, which suffered four tragic deaths in two unpredictable accidents before putting six climbers on top of the world.
+After all, he was a leader of an Everest Team, which suffered four tragic deaths in two unpredictable accidents before putting six climbers on top of the world.
 His experience on Everest taught him about the danger of falling into the trap of complacency and the importance of always questioning the status quo in seeking new ways of succeeding in a rapidly changing world.
-He is the perfect speaker to assist your team in navigating through the turmoil of today’s global economic crisis.

 A longtime resident of the Canadian Rocky Mountains, John Amatt is President of One Step Beyond WorldWide, an innovative educational and motivational company, whose mission is to encourage people to push beyond their self-imposed limitations, to be more personally accountable for the results of their own actions, and to embrace effective teamwork by valuing the contribution of others.